LawleyFall2017/230-fall2017/weekly_materials/week9/js1-console.md

 1. Print out the last element in the `colors` array.
 1. Loop through the `colors` array using a `for` loop and print out each value to the console.
 1. Add a new property named `school` to the `person` object and give it a value of "RIT".
 Then print this value to the console.
-1. Print out the number of seconds that have passed since 1970 - use the `Date` object.
+1. Print out the number of seconds that have passed since 1970 - use the [`Date` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date). (hint: date objects are stored as millisecond value)
 1. Print out the value of pi - use the `Math` object.
 1. Print out the absolute value of -999 - use the `Math` object.
 1. Print out an "all caps" version of the string "Hello" - use a method of the `String` object.